Validation Dataset in Machine Learning

 Consistency over Time (for time-series data)

 When working with time-series data, there is great attention that has to be put into making sure the validation data is chronologically lined up with the training set.
-To that end, the validation dataset should be drawn from the same time period or from similar seasonal and cyclical patterns.
+To that end, the validation dataset should be drawn from the same period or from similar seasonal and cyclical patterns.

 Data Preprocessing